NixBio/IS-Seq-python3/README.md

 [paper](https://doi.org/10.1101/2023.02.06.527381), Particularly,
 Figure1 and Figure2 of this paper describe the steps of this pipeline.

+Main structure of IS-Seq pipeline is based on processing and excluding a mosaic of oligos primer, adapters, sample barcodes, viral Long Terminal Repeat (LTR) sequences in order to release the host genomic DNA which will then be aligned to the host reference genome for the retrospective identification of the insertion sites.

 ## Introduction

 The IS-Seq pipeline is maintained by Docker, the purpose of using Docker